peter-facko/ppsh/API_semantics.md

 Postconditions:
 * The object is in the same state as the moved-from object was before the call.

-* The object is semantically equivalent to the other object before the call.
+The object becomes semantically equivalent to the other object.

+The other object can be changed, but must be documented if so.

 ### Move assigners